vthommeret/jobs/test.md

 tools to better empower developers to understand how their code runs in production.

-We’d love hear your stories from the battlefield.
+We'd love hear your stories from the battlefield.
+And better yet, working on our battlefield!

+## Apply

+To apply, send the following to careers@signalsciences.com

+1. Your 1 page resune.
+2. Your github or other social-coding handle
+3. Why the job and Signal Sciences is the right place you